OUR POLICIES

 -

-report any concerns in relation to a child or adult at risk, following the reporting procedures of the INSPIRE Squash Academy or England Squash in the Safeguarding Children and Young People Policy and Safeguarding Adults Policy;
+report any concerns in relation to a child or adult at risk, following the reporting procedures of the Inspire Squash Academy or England Squash in the Safeguarding Children and Young People Policy and Safeguarding Adults Policy;

 -